Near Hopemont in Preston County, West Virginia — The American South (Appalachia)

 Erected 2012 by West Virginia Archives and History.

 Location.
 39° 25.16′ N, 79° 29.041′ W. Marker is near Hopemont, West Virginia, in Preston County.
 Marker is on West Virginia Route 7 near the state line with Maryland, on the right when traveling west.
+West Virginia Route 7 continues east as Maryland Route 39.
 Touch for map.
-West Virginia Route 7 continues east as Maryland Route 39.
 Marker is in this post office area: Terra Alta WV 26764, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Washington's Camp (approx. 2.1 miles away); Hopemont State Hospital (approx. 2.2 miles away); Civilian Conservation Corps (approx. 2.8 miles away in Maryland); Charles Friend’s Home Forestry Beginning (approx. 3.2 miles away in Maryland); Fort Alice (approx. 3.4 miles away in Maryland); Tradition of Washington Spring (approx. 3.7 miles away in Maryland); Terra Alta (approx. 3.8 miles away).
+At least 8 other markers Washington's Camp (approx. 2.1 miles away); Hopemont State Hospital (approx. 2.2 miles away); Civilian Conservation Corps (approx. 2.8 miles away in Maryland); Charles Friend’s Home (approx. 3.1 miles away in Maryland); Forestry Beginning (approx. 3.2 miles away in Maryland); Fort Alice (approx. 3.4 miles away in Maryland); Tradition of Washington Spring (approx. 3.7 miles away in Maryland); Terra Alta (approx. 3.8 miles away).
 Touch for a list and map of all markers in Hopemont.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 6, 2014, by J. J. Prats of Powell, Ohio.
-This page has been viewed 318 times since then and 29 times this year.
+It was originally submitted on July 6, 2014, by J. J. Prats of Powell, Ohio.
+This page has been viewed 348 times since then and 8 times this year.
 Last updated on July 6, 2014, by Keith S Smith of West Chester, Pennsylvania.
 Photos: 1, 2, 3, 4. submitted on July 6, 2014, by J. J. Prats of Powell, Ohio. • Bill Pfingsten was the editor who published this page.